atmcgrath/intro-dh/resources/digital-publishing.md

 - Assume images are in copyright unless they say otherwise
 - Cite your media!
 Include attribution of the photographer, the source, and the license information​.

+### Finding rights-free media

+- [Wikimedia Commons]([Wikimedia](https://commons.wikimedia.org/wiki/Main_Page)): user-contributed media without known copyright
+- [Creative Commons search](): you can search by license type
+- [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/), [Pixabay](https://pixabay.com/): professional quality stock photo repositories, free to use with attribution
+- Museum and library collections: institutions such as Library of Congress, The Met, The Getty, and more have resources in the public domain

 ### Metadata

 "Metadata is a love note to the future" (Rachel Lovinger, ["Metadata is a love note to the future"](https://www.slideshare.net/slideshow/metadata-is-a-love-note-to-the-future/48531570), 2015)